 Connect.
 Connect.
 Connect.
 It’s a mantra we all feel like we should be following to successfully conduct business on LinkedIn.
 Yet it can be very uncomfortable for people to reach out to others on the platform–especially people we don’t know.

-There is a way around connecting, however, that’s both softer and effective.
-It involves a little-known feature of LinkedIn that actually makes it more Twitter-like in feel and use.
-Moreover, you can use it to start pinging on the radar of those 2nd- and 3rd-degree people with whom you want to start a sales conversation, without the pressure of having to connect or having them turn down your connection request.
+There is a way around connecting, though, that’s both softer and effective.
+It involves a little-known LinkedIn feature that actually makes it more Twitter-like in feel and use.
+Moreover, you can use it to start pinging on the radar of those 2nd- and 3rd-degree people with whom you want to start a sales conversation, without the pressure of having to immediately connect with them or having them turn down your connection request.

 The Concept Behind The Follow